 Transgender means that your true gender is different from the one that was put on your birth certificate when you were born—whether or not you ever come out or transition.

-There are reasons (varying in complexity) that a nonbinary person might not feel comfortable using the transgender label, though, so it’s important not to tell a nonbinary person that they are transgender, even if that seems to be true to you.
+There are reasons that a nonbinary person might not feel comfortable using the transgender label, though, so it’s important not to tell a nonbinary person that they are transgender, even if that seems to be true to you.
 This is complicated stuff, and you can learn a lot by listening to people describe the nuances in what words they use to describe themselves, and why.
 As with most rules, there are exceptions to them that exist for good reasons.

 I’m an agender person, and I comfortably use the words nonbinary and transgender to describe myself as well.
 I also use the word genderqueer.
 Speaking of …